Bubblbu/paper-sizes/README.md

 # paper-sizes

-A list of common paper sizes in mm and inches
+A list of common paper sizes in mm, inches and points.